OPR-group-BNITM/vimop_database_update/virus/README.md

 There is a test run in `testset`.
 You can run it by typing `nextflow main.nf -c testset/test.config`.
 The results will be written to `data/output_databases/test`.
 The reference virus genome data base is then found in `data/output_databases/test/db`.
 It contains files with genomes for the respective filters, a yaml config file and the blast data base.

+By default this pipeline runs with docker, but you can also choose other profiles using `-profile conda` or `-profile noenv`.
+The latter requires the dependencies to be installed in the sourrounding system.
+This can be useful, if you want to run this in a slurm container.

 ## Review the outcome

 To have a look into the statistics of the curated data sets use the jupyter notebook workflow/utils/evaluate.ipynb and change the paths and data set name to the one you are interested in.